jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 ### 142Q Relationship with other provisions in Act
 Nothing in sections 142A to 142P affects sections 127 to 142.

+**Forfeiture of weapons**

+### 142R Forfeiture of weapons
+(1) This section applies to a weapon that the court is satisfied that an offender used in committing, or in facilitating the commission of, an offence.
+(2) The court may order that a weapon to which this section applies— (a) is forfeited to the Crown; or
+  (b) must be destroyed, or otherwise disposed of, as the court directs.
+(3) This section does not affect duties or powers of the court, or any person, under any other law, about the forfeiture, destruction, or other disposal of any weapon, or any other thing of any kind, used in committing, or in facilitating the commission of, an offence.

 ### Subpart 6 — Miscellaneous, transitional, and savings provisions

 **Miscellaneous provisions**